abdulhajiyev/BestOil/README.md

 - [Clone](#clone)
 ---
 ### Clone
-- Clone this repo to your local machine using `https://github.com/abdulhajiyev/BestOil`
+- Clone this repo to your local machine using `git clone https://github.com/abdulhajiyev/BestOil`
 ---